1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Logging.md

-As I said there are mainly two types of applications developed by Golang.
-In the terminal applications, it is better to use [pterm](https://pterm.sh) to show the logs and other information instead of simply printing them.
-In case of the server applications, [zap](https://github.com/uber-go/zap) is a better choice because it has structure logging, and you can also write the logs on console and syslog at the same time.

-Structure logging increase the search efficiency for when you want to search among your logs on your log aggregation system.
+Golang developers commonly create two primary types of applications.
+For command-line tools, leveraging [pterm](https://pterm.sh) offers a richer user experience with formatted logs and information, surpassing simple print statements.
+When building server-side applications, [zap](https://github.com/uber-go/zap) is a superior choice, featuring structured logging.
+This allows for concurrent log output to both the console and syslog, which is crucial for operational monitoring.
+Notably, structured logging greatly enhances the speed and accuracy of log searches within log aggregation platforms.